Exceptional stationary state in a dephasing many-body open quantum system

 We consider a one-dimensional spin-1/2 chain of length $L$ whose density matrix $\rho$ evolves according to the Lindblad master equation

 with jump operators $L_j = \sqrt{\gamma} \sigma^z_j$ and Hamiltonian

 where $\pi_j^{\alpha} = \mathds{1}- \sigma^\alpha_j$, for $\alpha = x,y,z$.
 Here, $J$ is the strength of the nearest-neighbor hopping term, while $g$ multiplies the East-West Hamiltonian~\cite{Pancotti-20}, according to which a spin can be flipped only when a neighboring spin is in a $\ket{\downarrow}$ state.
 The dissipation occurs at a rate $\gamma$ and it is associated with the decay of coherence in the $z$-polarized basis; as such it is naturally interpreted as a \textit{dephasing} process.
+For $g=0$ the model can be solved analytically with Bethe-ansatz techniques \cite{mep-16}, and, unless otherwise specified, we focus here on $g,J\neq 0$.

 \paragraph{\textbf{Stationary states} ---}